Planning-Inspectorate/data-model/docs/README.md

 ### Arrays

 * [Untitled array in Appeal Representation](./appeal-representation-properties-documentids.md "An array of documentIds") – `appeal-representation.schema.json#/properties/documentIds`

+* [Untitled array in Crown Development Application](./applications-application-properties-organisations.md "Applications can have one or more organisaitons associated with them") – `applications-application.schema.json#/properties/organisations`

 * [Untitled array in Examination Timetable](./nsip-exam-timetable-properties-events.md) – `nsip-exam-timetable.schema.json#/properties/events`